 Bit O’ Honey

 Our first year bee hive is thriving, and today we inspected the hive to see how much honey the bees have stored for winter.
 A general rule of thumb for our area is that a hive needs about 50 pounds of honey to feed itself over the winter.
 Based on our inspection we determined that our hive has put away about 50 pounds of honey, so we decided that we would leave almost all the honey for the bees and only harvest a little bit for ourselves.
-We could harvest more honey, all of it if we wanted, but then we would need to monitor the hive over the winter to see how their honey stores were holding out, and we would need to feed them a simple syrup solution until the start of the flowering season next spring.
+We could harvest more honey if we wanted, but then we would need to monitor the hive over the winter to see how their honey stores were holding up, and we would need to feed them a simple syrup solution until the start of the flowering season next spring.
 We decided to leave plenty of honey to help the bees survive the winter, and next spring if there is surplus honey in the hive we can harvest it then.

 I was a bit nervous about conducting the hive inspection today since I’ve read that a hive will get more aggressive at the end of summer since they are protective of their honey stores at this time of year when all sorts of critters, including wasps and yellowjackets try to rob beehives of their honey.
 In the spring and summer, hive inspections are conducted during mid-day when many of the bees are out foraging, so there’s less disturbance to the hive and there are less bees on the frames during the inspection.
 At the end of the season at honey harvest time, it’s best to conduct the inspection either early or late in the day to reduce the potential that robbers that are flying about discover your open hive full of honey.
 So this morning when almost all the bees were still at home in their hive, we donned our bee veils and gloves, lit the smoker, and set about inspecting the hive.